 When the service provider provides monetary compensation.

-Based on the study, your response strategy will depend on your ratio of positive vs negative reviews.
-In fact, this ratio influences how potential clients assess you, as a professional, or assess your business.
+Based on this study, your response strategy will depend on your positive vs negative reviews' ratio.
+This ratio influences how potential clients assess you, as a professional, or as a business.

 Scenario 1: Most reviews are positive

-In the first scenario, you have more positive reviews than negative ones.
-If your objective is (a) to enhance positive attitudes and support intentions, you should not respond.
-If fact, the study showed that there was no significant difference in people’s attitudes and support intentions toward the service provider across all response strategies.
-Therefore, opting for least effortful response strategy makes sense.
-However, if your objective is (b) also to spread positive word of mouth, you should provide an apology, a prospective explanation and a compensation.
+If your objective is a) to enhance positive attitudes and support intentions, you should not respond.
+The study showed that there was no significant difference in people’s attitudes and support intentions toward the service provider across all response strategies.

 Scenario 2: The balance between positive and negative reviews is neutral